 When Art Defies Gravity - The Stories Behind the World's Most Expensive Paintings

-Auction records always grab attention - just like the recent headline-making sale of Gustav Klimt's Portrait of Elisabeth Lederer (1914–16), which soared past $236.4 million (?2,095.9 crore) at Sotheby's.
+Auction records always grab attention - just like the recent headline-making sale of Gustav Klimt's Portrait of Elisabeth Lederer (1914–16), which soared past $236.4 million (INR 2,095.9 crore) at Sotheby's.
 Watching those numbers rise is undeniably thrilling, but beyond the spectacle of price tags lies the true magic: the stories, the sitters, the eras and the emotions captured on canvas.

 Here is a closer, more human look at some of the most extraordinary artworks that shattered global auction records - and the stories that helped shape their legendary value.
 Much like Banksy's iconic revolutionary art pieces, these masterworks have transcended their canvas to become cultural phenomena.